clouway/chita/README.md

 # CHITA
 ####Clouway Http Intelligent Transport Api

 The library represent a wrapper of the java.net.HttpURLConnection class.
-The main goal is to represent a builder style for construction of http requests and sending different objects by POST/GET/PUT/DELETE method using sitebricks Transport.
+The main goal is to represent a builder style for construction of http requests and sending different objects by POST/GET/PUT/DELETE method using Sitebricks-like Transport.

 Example: